Tampere-University-Urban-Physics/fundamentals-of-gis/Content/9_Exercise.md

 9. To help with later analysis and map composition, **add a WFS layer showing the zip code areas.** Do this by connecting to either:
 	1. Helsinki Region EnvironmentalServices’WFS, https://kartta.hsy.fi/geoserver/wfs – the title of the right zip code layer is pks_postinumeroalueet_2022, and in the attribute table of this layer, the field name for zip codes is posno – or
-	2. City of HelsinkiWFS, http://kartta.hel.fi/ws/geoserver/avoindata/wfs – the title of the right layer is Postinumeroalue, and the right field is named tunnus
+	2. City of HelsinkiWFS, http://kartta.hel.fi/ws/geoserver/avoindata/wfs – the title of the right layer is Postinumeroalue, and the right field is named tunnus - or
+	3. Use the postcode layer you saved in exercise 7.
-	3. Select the zip code areas of Vuosaari and Töölö, and save them as separate layers you can use for your visualization.
+	4. Select the zip code areas of Vuosaari and Töölö, and save them as separate layers you can use for your visualization.

 ---

 ### Hexa-grid analysis for wind park locations

-10. UsingMMQGIS plugin, create a hexagonal grid that covers the municipal borders of Helsinki
+10. Using the MMQGIS plugin, create a hexagonal grid that covers the municipal borders of Helsinki
 	1. A good size for the hexagons could be approximately 500m x ~500m or 750m x ~750m.
+Too small, and most will be empty.
+Too large, and you may run into issues with high levels of variability in the answers in each hexagon cell.
 	2. Make sure that the grid has a same coordinate system as your point features.
 (To change it: Save features as → select the correct coordinate system.)

-11. Calculate the number of preferred and unpreferred points within each grid.
+11. Calculate the number of preferred and unpreferred points within each grid cell for Töölö, Vuosaari, and combined.
 	1. Hint: Count points in polygon -tool might be helpful here
 	2. Create a new field to represent whether the grid has more preferred locations or unpreferred points.

-12. Compose a map of the outcome, include it in your report and analysis.
+12. Compose a map of the outcomes, include it in your report and analysis.
 	- Visualize to highlight the most preferred and most unpreferred areas for wind turbines
 	- What kind of spatial patterns do the preferred and unpreferred places for wind turbines show?
 	- Can you identify any potential conflict areas?

+---

+### Map visualization

+15. **Compose maps about the possible NIMBY attitudes of Töölö and Vuosaari regarding windmills.**
+	1. You decide the number of maps and what exactly each map contains.
+		- But the map should support your analysis and its conclusion
+		- Thinking about what to include and how included features are visualized on the map is always important, but increasingly so when there’s high numbers of features on the map.
+	2. Remember to include a north arrow, a legend, and a scale bar into each map!
+	3. Hint: You can reproject the data on-the-fly to EPSG:3067 for visual purposes – this ought to look better than the global projection.
+Select current project CRS from the bottom right corner.

 ---